No plan in sight: Test troubles cloud Trump recovery effort

 “It’s a little bit like rationing,” Patel said.

+Trump’s “testing czar,” Dr. Brett Giroir, said Friday the U.S. would need to process 4.5 million tests per month to enter the first phase of easing social distancing guidelines, under the White House’s reopening plan.
+Currently the U.S. is conducting about 1 million tests per week, Giroir said.

+“We’re going to continue to push that further and further as we open up the laboratories and are able to open all the supplies we need,” Giroir said.

-For weeks, Trump has promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
-Federal officials initially distributed 15 machines to public health labs in each of the states and U.S. territories, along with 250 to the Indian Health Service.
+Trump and his deputies have have promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
+Federal officials initially distributed 15 machines to each of nearly all the public health labs in U.S. states and territories, along with 250 to the Indian Health Service.
 Alaska received 50.

-But governors say they didn’t get enough cartridges that work with Abbott’s machine to run large numbers of the tests.
+But governors say they didn’t get enough cartridges needed to run large numbers of the tests.

+Rhode Island received only 120, much fewer than they were promised.
+Raimondo said when the state tried to get more, Abbott and others that make the test cartridges directed her to the federal government, which in turn told her to go directly to the companies.
+The state has now received 850 tests, far fewer than it requested, Raimondo said Friday.

 Federal health officials declined to say how many cartridges were initially sent to states, but said more will be available as Abbott increases production.
-The company says it is producing 50,000 cartridges daily.
+The company says it is currently producing 50,000 cartridges daily and has shipped more than 600,000 to hospitals, emergency care clinics and other health care facilities nationwide.

+The U.S. bungled its initial testing rollout due to flaws with the test kits developed by the Centers for Disease Control and Prevention.
+Precious time was wasted in February as the test was corrected and redistributed.
+Private labs at hospitals, universities and commercial companies weren’t fully enlisted in the effort until March.

-The U.S. is currently testing roughly 145,000 people daily, for a total of 3.4 million results reported, according to data from the Covid Tracking Project.
-Experts say capacity needs to be much higher, in part to repeatedly test essential workers, and to isolate those who test positive and track down their close contacts to prevent new outbreaks.
+The U.S. is currently testing roughly 145,000 people daily, for a total of 3.5 million results reported, according to state data compiled by the COVID Tracking Project.
+Public health experts say capacity needs to be much higher, in part to repeatedly test essential workers and to isolate those who test positive and to track down their close contacts to prevent new outbreaks.

 “We still probably need to be doing three times more testing than we’re doing now,” said Dr. Ashish K. Jha, director of the Global Health Institute at Harvard.
 “I don’t see America getting by anytime soon with 100,000 to 150,000 tests.”